-The brokenness in her own green eyes mirrored his own, as she kept his gaze while she faded before his eyes.
-It would start with her toes, her legs following in their escape to the unknown, her lean torso, then her arms, and finally her round pink face framed by her beautiful golden hair.
-She had drank the purple blood from the small glass vial, returning home.
+The brokenness in her green eyes mirrored his own, as she kept his gaze while she faded before his eyes.
+It started with her toes, her legs following in their escape to the unknown, her lean torso, then her arms, and finally her round pink face framed by her beautiful golden hair.
+She had drunk the purple blood from the small glass vial, returning home.

 He understood why she had done it.
 She needed to answer questions, to solve things in her own world.

 "Fairfarren, Alice."
 He whispered and little by little she disappeared.
 Just as he had thought she would; piece by muchy piece until all that stood before the Hatter was the gentle smell of the victorious Champion and her lingering memory.

 Tarrant stood for awhile longer staring, hoping in every fiber of his being that she would come back.
 The Jabberwocky blood would have her return to him.
 This was her true home, was it not?
 Was this not where she returned to time and again?

 "Hatter?"
 A voice came from behind him, pulling him from the world of his thoughts where he was slowly drifting off to, where voices argued in his head.
 He shook his head slightly and returned to Underland.
 Mallymkun stood with a group that looked at him in silence.
 "She's…gone."
 He muttered, trying to accept it for himself.

 He should have kissed when he had the chance, he should have told her he loved her and maybe then she would have stayed.
 Instead, all he could mumble at the woman he had come to care for so greatly was his stupid unsolvable riddle; Why is a raven like a writing desk?